Muzz-Silat/Hominal/README.md

 -figure out how to locally load images for snake.js

 -figure out what stops last character from being displayed on responses sometimes

+-check out what happens to localStorage when cookies are disabled